Tsurumi Station

 Tsurumi Station (鶴見駅, Tsurumi-eki) is a railway station in Tsurumi-ku, Yokohama, Kanagawa Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Tsurumi Station is an interchange between the Keihin-Tōhoku Line and the Tsurumi Line (of which it is a terminus), and is 52.0 km from the northern terminus of the Keihin-Tōhoku Line at Ōmiya Station.
+The Tokkaido Line, Shonan Shinjuku Line, and Yokosuka Line, as well as a JR freight line all pass through the station.